 The Nash Community College Small Business Center (SBC) provides free, confidential counseling services for new and existing businesses.
 Available on an as-needed basis, our services act as a sounding board for ideas and concerns that clients may have about their business.
-Our staff can meet with clients on-campus or at their place of business if requested.
+Our staff can meet with clients on-campus or at their place of business.

 Small Business Center Development Series